codership/documentation/galeracluster/source/documentation/glossary.rst

       Under normal operation, the node performs all replication and certification operations when the transaction commits.
 With large transactions this can result in conflicts if smaller transactions are committed first.
 With Streaming Replication, the node breaks the transaction into fragments, then certifies and replicates them to all nodes while the transaction is still in progress.
 Once certified, a fragment can no longer be aborted by a conflicting transaction.

-      .. note:: For more information see :doc:`streaming-replication` and :doc:`using-sr`.
+      For more information see :doc:`streaming-replication` and :doc:`using-sr`.

    Total Order Isolation
       By default, :abbr:`DDL (Data Definition Language)` statements are processed by using the Total Order Isolation (TOI) method.
 In TOI, the query is replicated to the nodes in a statement form before executing on the master.
 The query waits for all preceding transactions to commit and then gets executed in isolation on all nodes, simultaneously.

-      .. note:: For more information, see :ref:`Total Order Isolation <toi>`.
+      For more information, see :ref:`Total Order Isolation <toi>`.

    TOI
       See :term:`Total Order Isolation`.